crato-logging/crato-client/README.md

 ## Install

-To install Crato, clone [this](https://github.com/crato-logging/crato-client) repo.
+To install Crato Client, clone [this](https://github.com/crato-logging/crato-client) repo.

 Crato client configuration options are set in `crato-config`.
 Using key-value pairs, enter any number of logs for Crato to track, along with their tags and severity levels.
 Then enter the ip address of the central server.